logoraz/guixos-sway/README.md

 Note: I am currently working to generalize this to define machine and user specific variables in one place...

-Now we are ready to install GuixOS Phonon:
+Now we are ready to install GuixOS Sway ("Alkaline Ice"):

 ```bash